rmptxf/NeoController/ble_app_neocontroller/README.md

 To flash the compiled firmware to custom development boards (example: **Adafruit boards**, mainly any nRF52 based board that doesn't have an on-board j-link debugger), you can use a nordic development kit.

 ![flashing the firmware to the adafruit nrf52840 via swd using the nrf52840-dk](https://github.com/rmptxf/NeoController/blob/master/assets/adafruit_nrf52840-flashing_via_swd.jpg)
 > 1: **The nRF52840-DK**.
-It can be any develoment board that have the on-board segger j-link.
+It can be any develoment board that has an on-board segger j-link and a debug out port.

 > 2: **The Adafruit Feather nRF52840 Express board**.
 If you will be using the nRF52832, you'll need to solder the SWD connector or connect the SWD pins (back of the board as test points) to the **P20** connector on the nRF52840-DK.